 Our First Year Matters (FYM) program is specifically designed to ensure that you, in your first year at Georgia Gwinnett College, have an experience that will help you succeed in all aspects of college life.

-Internationalized courses are a part of GGC's Quality Enhancement Plan (QEP) - the Internationalization of the Curriculum: Engaging the World to Develop Global Citizens.
+Internationalized courses are a part of GGC's Quality Enhancement Plan (QEP) – the Internationalization of the Curriculum: Engaging the World to Develop Global Citizens.
 This allows you the opportunity to take courses that contain a wealth of international content, which will provide you with broader global awareness and perspectives.
 GGC already offers many courses with international content.
 These courses are undergoing a review to validate them as official internationalized courses (i-courses).
-The review will be complete by the end of the fall semester.
+The review will be complete by the end of the spring semester.

 We believe student advisement is about being part of a community of friends, intellectuals, peers and mentors who are all here to help you succeed.
 That is why each and every student is assigned a personal mentor.